11 great off-the-beaten-path places to visit in Japan

 Travel Japan off-the-beaten-track

-When we’re asked the tough question: “what’s your favorite country so far?”
-Japan always come out as one of the first.
-Traveling in Japan is incredibly amazing, Japan is a country full of cultural and natural marvels.
+When we’re asked the tough question: “What’s your favorite country so far?”
+Japan always comes out as one of the first.
+Traveling in Japan is incredibly amazing.
+Japan is a country full of cultural and natural marvels.

 But what are the best places to see in Japan?
 What should you see when you travel there?

-Our trip was entirely done by bicycle, in our opinion bicycle touring is the best way to explore Japan.
-If you have no idea of what bicycle touring is, check this out.
+Our trip was entirely done by bicycle; in our opinion, bicycle touring is the best way to explore Japan.
+If you have no idea what bicycle touring is, check this out.

 Check these